directvt/vtm/readme.md

                 <key="Ctrl+'t'" action=start />
                 <key="Ctrl+'z'" action=close />
             </hotkeys>
-            <config>   <!-- not implemented, only base config applied -->  <!-- The following config partially overrides the base configuration.
+            <config>   <!-- The following config partially overrides the base configuration.
 It is valid for DirectVT apps only. -->
                 <term>
                     <scrollback>
-                        <size=20000    />   <!-- Scrollback buffer length. -->
+                        <size=35000    />   <!-- Scrollback buffer length. -->
                         <growstep=0    />   <!-- Scrollback buffer grow step.
 The buffer behaves like a ring in case of zero. -->
                         <maxline=65535 />   <!-- Max line length.
 Line splits if it exceeds the limit. -->
                         <wrap="on"     />   <!-- Lines wrapping mode. -->